Paul Creston: Biography

-Creston was also a notable teacher, whose students included the composers Irwin Swack, John Corigliano, Alvin Singleton, Elliott Schwartz, Frank Felice, Charles Roland Berry; accordionist/composer William Schimmel; and the jazz musicians Rusty Dedrick and Charlie Queener.
-List of music students by teacher: C to F §Paul Creston He wrote the theoretical books Principles of Rhythm (1964) and Rational Metric Notation (1979).
+Creston was also a teacher, whose students included the composers Irwin Swack, John Corigliano, Alvin Singleton, Elliott Schwartz, Frank Felice, Charles Roland Berry; accordionist and composer William Schimmel; and the jazz musicians Rusty Dedrick and Charlie Queener (See List of music students by teacher: C to F §Paul Creston).
+He wrote the theoretical books Principles of Rhythm (1964) and Rational Metric Notation (1979).
 He taught at Central Washington State College from 1968 to 1975.

+Creston died at age 78, in Poway, California, a suburb of San Diego.